 I created this recipe last week after I was able to find ripe avocados on sale in our local grocery store.
 After using it in my Southwestern Chicken Salad with Creamy Avocado Dressing recipe I knew it was a keeper and deserves a spot in my collection of healthy salad dressing recipes.

 That was the real inspiration for this easy homemade creamy avocado dressing recipe.
 Just like my 4-ingredient guacamole recipe, it is simple to make and absolutely divine.

-This is why I decided to feature this salad dressing all on its own so you can really learn what it takes to make the best avocado-based dressing.
+This is why I decided to feature this creamy salad dressing all on its own so you can really learn what it takes to make the best avocado-based dressing.
 Plus, it’s a richer and creamier alternative to my all-time favorite, Simple Lemon Vinaigrette.

 If you are someone who appreciates the value of a ripe avocado, you probably don’t need much convincing.
 But if you do, here are a few reasons why I think this is the best creamy avocado sauce:

 - All you need is 10 minutes and six simple every day ingredients like ripe avocados, cilantro, jalapeno peppers, garlic, and lemon or lime juice.